HIPAA Notice of Privacy Practices

 Uses and Disclosures with Your Permission

-We will need your written authorization for the use or disclosure of psychotherapy notes, marketing, and the sale of your protected health information.
-Other uses or disclosures not described in this notice require your written authorization to do so.
+We will not use or disclose your medical information for any other purposes unless you give us your written authorization to do so.
+Authorization will be obtained from you before most uses and disclosures of psychotherapy notes, uses and disclosures for marketing purposes, disclosures for the sale of protected health information, or any uses and disclosures not described in this Notice.
 If you give us written authorization to use or disclose your medical information for a purpose that is not described in this Notice, then, in most cases, you may revoke it in writing at any time.
 Your revocation will be effective for all your medical information we maintain, unless we have taken action in reliance on your authorization.

 You may make a written request to us to do one or more of the following concerning your medical information that we maintain: